rlauer6/Class-Accessor-Validated/README.md

 # LICENSE

-This module is free software.
-You can redistribute it and/or modify it under the same terms as Perl itself.
+This module is released under the same terms as Perl itself.